 Building upon these external regulatory and market forces, multiple 2030 GHG reduction scenarios were developed to demonstrate what it will take to achieve our 2030 GHG reduction goal.
 After reviewing these scenarios, we selected the preferred 2030 reduction scenario to show what it will take to reach the 2030 goal and guide climate action development.

-Appendix E. List of Stakeholder Groups Involved in CESMP Development
+Appendix F. List of Stakeholder Groups Involved in CESMP Development

 Figure E 1 describes the composition and roles of the five primary stakeholder groups engaged throughout the plan development process.
+The County’s Office of Sustainability, as a member of the County Government Core Team, led the development of the plan and facilitated the stakeholder engagement.